kmorfo/Notificator/README.md

 * You can register one project per user/email
 * Authentication and authorization, using JWT and roles
 * Separation of the Users and Auth modules
+  * Administration application users.
 * Password recovery via email with templates and temporary token
 * Email verification via email with templates and temporary token
 * Each project are multi user with roles
-* Each application can be multi channels with a default channel
+* Each application can have multiple channels with a default channel
 * Send Notification messages
   * Optional Image
   * Optional data in JSON format